jlapin1/Roulette/README.md

 Configuration script for simulation options.

-3. polya.xyz
+3. CA10.xyz

-Coordinates of a poly alanine protein segment.
+Coordinates of a 10 backbone atoms from a poly-alanine protein segment.
 Used as input for the specification of the spin system.

 4. RNG.inp